Wadaboa/dotfiles/README.md

 are stored.\
 The `init` folder contains default `Visual Studio Code` and `iTerm2` settings.\
-`.hushlogin` is only used in bash shell to avoid last login information prompts, while zsh uses `neofetch` as first login command.
+`.hushlogin` is only used in shells to avoid last login information prompts.

 ## New setup
 If setting up a new mac, run `bootstrap.sh`, which installs Xcode